Home Chemistry Substance Starch

 Starch Iodine Test

-The foods that we eat contain different types of carbohydrates, among which starch and sugars are the main components found in our healthy food items.
-The iodine starch test is a chemical reaction used to detect healthy starchy foods that contain various types of carbohydrates.
+The foods that we eat daily contain different types of carbohydrates.
+Along with other carbohydrates, starch and sugars are the main components found in our healthy food items.

 Starch is a carbohydrate that contains two different forms of polysaccharides connected in two different ways.
 One form is the linear amylose and the other form is the branched amylopectin.
-Amylose is the component that is responsible for the blue colour.

-When we added it to a sample that contained amylose, it changed to a deep blue colour.
 Once amylose is added, it forms a charge transfer complex where amylose is a charge donor and the polyiodide is a charge acceptor.
 Such a charge transfer complex absorbs light of a different wavelength than polyiodide, and the colour turns dark blue.

-Such test was first described by J. J. Colin and H. F. Gaultier de Claubry, and independently by F. Stromeyer in 1814.
+Such a test was first described by J. J. Colin and H. F. Gaultier de Claubry, and independently by F. Stromeyer in 1814.
 The test cannot be performed at very low pH because starch may be hydrolyzed under such conditions.

 Starch Indicator

 Starch is used in chemistry as an indicator for the detection of the endpoint of titrations involving iodine solutions.
-It reacts with iodine in the presence of triiodide ion to form a deep blue colored complex which is visible at very low concentrations of iodine.
+It reacts with iodine in the presence of triiodide ion to form a deep blue colored complex and it is visible at very low concentrations of iodine.
 Therefore, it is a very good indicator in indirect iodometric titrations.

 During iodometric titration, concentrated iodine solutions must be reacted with some titrant.
 Therefore, we use thiosulfate to remove most of the iodine before the titration is performed.
 The insolubility of the starch–triiodide complex prevents some of the iodine from reacting with the titrant.

-Benefits of Starchy Foods
+Benefits of Starch

 Starch is a carbohydrate and a natural biopolymer of most plants, including fruits, vegetables, and grains.
 Starchy foods are a beneficial and essential part of our balanced diet because they provide energy, fiber, and a sense of fullness.
+Such types of foods also contain various essential nutrients such as B vitamins, iron, calcium, folate (folic acid), etc.

-A healthy body breaks down starch molecules found from foods into glucose, which is the main source of energy to control various biological processes.
+A healthy body breaks down starch molecules present in foods into glucose, which is the main source of energy to control various biological processes.
 Our brain requires a considerable amount of glucose each day.
-The major sources of starch for people include cereals (rice, wheat, and maize) and root vegetables (potatoes and cassava).

 Uses of Starch

-- In industry, starch is converted into sugars which are fermented to produce ethanol in the manufacture of beer, whisky, and biofuel.
+• In industry, starch is converted into sugars which are fermented to produce ethanol in the manufacture of beer, whisky, and biofuel.

-- Papermaking is the largest non-food industrial application of starches globally.
+• Papermaking is the largest non-food industrial application of starches globally.
 In the paper industry, it is used for making corrugated paperboard, paper bags, and boxes, and gummed paper and tape.

-- Starch is an important natural component for making bioplastics.
+• Starch is an important natural component for making bioplastics.